 This post contains affiliate links.
-Please read our disclosure here.As you might already know if you have read my blog before, I lean to the crunchy side of things.
-I just love things that don’t create waste and that don’t have toxic chemicals in them.
+This means if you make a purchase through one of my links, I may recieve a commission at no extra cost to you.
+See my full disclosure here.As you might already know if you have read my blog before, I lean to the crunchy side of things.
+I love things that don’t create waste and that don’t have toxic chemicals in them.
 Things made from NATURAL ingredients.
 My latest swap that has made a BIG impact and has been a BIG success is switching to a shampoo bar instead of bottled liquid shampoo.
 I’m going to tell you all the details that I’ve learned during the process so hopefully you won’t wait any longer to make the switch, too!

 What is so eco-friendly about a shampoo bar?